 In terms of the total value of all goods and services produced (GDP), it is bigger than the US economy.

-20. Largest airport: Since Brexit, Paris Charles de Gaulle in France is the busiest airport in the EU.
+20. Largest airport: Since Brexit, Paris Charles de Gaulle Airport in France is the busiest airport in the EU.

 Until 31 January 2020, London Heathrow airport in the United Kingdom was the largest and busiest airport in the European Union.